Effie Gray

-Euphemia Chalmers Millais, Lady Millais (née Gray; 7 May 1828 – 23 December 1897) was a British artists' model and writer who was married to Pre-Raphaelite painter John Everett Millais.
+Euphemia Chalmers Millais, Lady Millais (née Gray; 7 May 1828 – 23 December 1897) was a British artists' model who was married to Pre-Raphaelite painter John Everett Millais.
 She had previously married the art critic John Ruskin, but she left him with the marriage never having been consummated; it was subsequently annulled.
-This famous Victorian "love triangle" has been dramatised in plays, films, and an opera.
+This love triangle has been dramatised in plays, films, and an opera.

 Early life

 Euphemia Chalmers Gray was born on 7 May 1828 in Perth, Perthshire, Scotland to lawyer and businessman George Gray (1798–1877) and Sophia Margaret (1808–1894), daughter of Andrew Jameson, Sheriff-substitute of Fife.
 She grew up at Bowerswell, an Italianate-style house near the foot of Kinnoull Hill.
 Though she was given the pet-name "Phemy" by her parents as a child, she started to be known as "Effie" by the time she was a teenager.
 Her sisters Sophie and Alice often modelled for John Everett Millais.

 Between 1842 and 1844 she attended Avonbank school run by the Misses Byerley near Stratford on Avon, Warwickshire, England, partly as her parents wanted her to lose her Scottish accent.
 She was an assiduous student at Avonbank winning prizes in every year but was taken out of school to be a support to her mother when her siblings died of scarlet fever.